Visiting El Nicho waterfalls was something that was a “must do” during my Cuba vacation. Trust me, it did not disappoint. 🙂

 El Nicho is open from 8am-5pm, and currently the price is 10 CUC for adults.

-The two best ways to reach El Nicho is either from the French-spirited town of Cienfuegos or from the intact colonial town of Trinidad.
-Both are good options, as you can access the falls easily from either direction.
-They are also both great cities to spend some quality time in as well.
+The two best ways to reach El Nicho waterfalls is either from the French-spirited town of Cienfuegos or from the intact colonial town of Trinidad.
+Both are great options, as you can easily access the falls from either direction.

 I chose to visit El Nicho as a day trip while staying in Cienfuegos.
 I hired a taxi for 70 CUC for the day to see both El Nicho and Trinidad (easy to do in one day).

-From Cienfuegos, the drive took roughly 1 hour one-way to reach the falls.
+As mentioned above, from Cienfuegos the drive took roughly 1 hour one-way to reach the falls.
 The road to El Nicho waterfalls is beautiful, but as you climb deeper into the Sierra del Escambray mountains the road is notorious for its windy turns.
-If carsickness is something you battle, it’s best to bring some ginger pills.

 Shortly after you begin your walk you will see the first cascade and natural pool.

 The second natural pool is the gem of El Nicho!
 This is where you’ll find people swimming.
 The water is clean and refreshing, but enter if you dare.
-No matter what time of year you visit it’s quite chilly.
-Trust me though, you won’t regret it!
+No matter what time of year you visit it is extremely chilly.

-The last level is a beautiful lookout spot over the Sierra del Escambray, or the Escambray Mountains.
+The fourth (and last) level is a beautiful lookout spot over the Sierra del Escambray, or the Escambray Mountains.
 I could have stayed all day!
-The lush mountain ranges just stole my heart.
+These lush mountain ranges just stole my heart.

 Going to Cuba?
 Check out these popular posts: